 If you come in by train, walk down the station approach to the T-junction with the A6 (Wellington Rd South) where there is unfortunately a MacDonalds.
 Ignoring MacDonalds as best you can, turn left onto the A6 and walk all the way down the hill.
 As the buildings on the right side of the A6 come to an end, you will see Merseyway shopping centre across the open space of Mersey Square – which really needs a statue, or… something.
 You’ll see what I mean when you get there.

-Once safely past the chocolatier’s, you will come to a crossroads, where you will see Barclays Bank to your left and Meeks Shoes to the right.
-Turn right there and walk past Meeks Shoes on your left and then the Bank clothing store, which sits at the bottom of a steep rise.
+A little way past the Falafeler...
+Falafelier?
+The food place, you will come to a crossroads, where you will see Barclays Bank to your left and Meeks Shoes to the right.
+Turn right there and walk past Meeks Shoes (now on your left) and then The Hatters coffee shop, which sits at the bottom of a steep rise.
 Walk up that hill, turn to the right and you are immediately beside the distinctive green-and-white front doors of Merchants House, which have very recently been repainted black and white just to confuse my clients.

 Whatever direction you are coming from, the key to locating Merchants House is to note that it is not at the A6 end of the shopping precinct, but the other end where ASDA and Sainsbury’s are.
 Market Place is really quite close behind ASDA, and some of my clients just use ASDA’s car park, but it is just as easy to use the New Bridge Lane car park which is also out behind ASDA's car park, and in front of the Matalan store’s own car park.